Transcendency/Character-level-Convolution-Neural-Network/README.md

-#Character level embedding
+# Character level word embedding
-C2V2 is an class project.
-In this project, I modified the structure of word2vec, instead learning word embeddings, I let the the nerual network learn the character embeddings and add a convolution layer to learn the features of the character embeddings.
-This project was written in python and used tensorflow.
+Character-level Convoution Neural Network is a class project.
+Based on word2vec, indead treat each word as one atomic entity, use convolution kernel to scan each word, and feed the feature of each work to a single layer feed forward neural network.
+The model was able to learn structurally similar words.